June 7, 2025

 Day 30 | Rest | Rest | Rest |

-For the aptitude section, you should keep your general knowledge updated and also you should have strong knowledge on topics like Buildings in India and the World, speed distance and time, Important Architects of India and the World, Logical and Reasoning Ability questions, General Maths questions like area, etc.
+Aptitude: For the aptitude section, you should keep your general knowledge updated.
+Dedicate some time daily in your NATA study plan to read about buildings/structures in India and the World and Important Architects/Designers/Artists of India and the world.
+For rest of the aptitude, keep practicing problems on speed, distance and time, Logical and Reasoning Ability questions, General Maths questions like area, etc.

 Frequently Asked Questions

-Is it easy to follow the NATA study plan and Time Table provided in this post?
+Is it easy to follow the NATA study plan and Time Table provided in this post for 2026 exam preparation?

 How much time should I keep aside for revision in the NATA Exam Preparation plan?